Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 There is something for everyone with the fascinating wines of the Rhône Valley.
 Whether you’re in the mood for a rich, austere, elegant wine from the northern Rhône or a generous, fruity type from the south, you’re sure to find the best one to grace your table.

-Rhône wines pair well with many fall favorites — from tapenade served on crusty French bread, to a roasted vegetable tart and all kinds of soup (like the Pistou included here), to braised meats (particularly lamb), as well as desserts like cinnamon apple fritters and braised figs
+Rhône wines pair well with many fall favorites—from tapenade served on crusty French bread to a roasted vegetable tart and all kinds of soup (like the Pistou included here), braised meats (particularly lamb), and desserts like cinnamon apple fritters and braised figs

 10 Rhône Wines to Get You Started

 The best way to learn about Rhône Valley wines is simple: drink them!
 I would start by asking your local retailer for classic examples of northern and southern Rhône wines so you can compare the two styles.
-Being that most of the production is red wine, I would start there, but if white or rosé or sparkling is your jam, by all means, go for it — if you can find them.
+Since most of the production is red wine, I would start there, but if white, rosé, or sparkling is your jam, by all means, go for it—if you can find them.

 Below are ten Rhône wines sent to me as samples.
-Over a few days I was able to pair them with the hearty Vegetable Pistou Soup (see recipe).
-The soup was so good I didn’t mind having leftovers for lunch — three days in a row!
+Over a few days, I paired them with the hearty Vegetable Pistou Soup (see recipe).
+The soup was so good that I didn’t mind having leftovers for lunch—three days in a row!

 Sparkling